SEMICeu/documentation/editorial_flow.md

    The editor extracts from the generated RDF artefact the triples that are relating to the new property, and stores these in a file with the name 'baptismalName'.

-   Using one of the many RDF serialisation tools, it is then created a variant for the RDF serialisation n-triples, turtle, and RDF/XML, with the corresponding file extensions.
-In the video an online web tool is used.
+   Using one of the many publicly available RDF serialisation tools, various RDF serialisations, such as N-Triples, Turtle, and RDF/XML, with the corresponding file extensions, are then created.
+In the video for this conversion an online web tool is used.

    The editor will commit these files in the directory `releases/m8g` in the PURI content repository *uri.semic.eu-puris*.
    For demonstration purposes the files created during the video are stored in the branch `example`.

-   (An example of `baptismal name` files committed in the `releases/m8g` directory, can be found [at this link](https://github.com/SEMICeu/uri.semic.eu-puris/blob/example/releases/m8g/baptismalName.ttl))
+   (An example Turtle file that was created for the `baptismal name` property is committed in the `releases/m8g` directory, and can be found [at this link](https://github.com/SEMICeu/uri.semic.eu-puris/blob/example/releases/m8g/baptismalName.ttl))

    * ***NOTE: Step 5 and 6 are only partially shown in the recording*** - In order to demonstrate all the steps, it would require to propagate the demonstration content to the consumers on an official channel.
 Therefore, only the changes that do not lead to immediate and direct impact on the consumers are included in the video.